amirhosseinzlf/SMARLA/README.md

 Decision criteria identify the time step when the execution should be stopped and safety mechanisms should be activated.
 However, note that during our test, we continue the execution of the episodes until termination in order to extract the number of time steps until termination and the true label of episodes for our analysis.

-**How do the predictions based on the three above criteria compare in terms of accuracy.** Figures below present a comparison of the F1-scores of the three predictions at each time step for both case studies.
+**How do the predictions based on the three above criteria compare in terms of accuracy?** Figures below present a comparison of the F1-scores of the three predictions at each time step for both case studies.

 <p align="center" width="100%">
    <img width="45%" alt="CartPole" src="Results/Cart-Pole/RQ2-Cartpole_D_0.11_F1.png">